berndruecker/camunda-7-on-pcf/engine-as-a-service/readme.md

 If you do not fancy a local build, e.g. because you are not a Java shop, you can leverage your CI/CD to build and deploy.

-As an example [I use Travis-CI to deploy the Camunda service on PCF by this configuration](https://github.com/berndruecker/camunda-on-pcf/blob/master/.travis.yml).
+As example [I use Travis-CI to deploy the Camunda service on PCF using this configuration](https://github.com/berndruecker/camunda-on-pcf/blob/master/.travis.yml).
 Make sure you set environment variables for your PCF credentials:

 ![](../docs/travis-ci-config.png)